You’re here because you want to know the biggest mistakes women make that push men away.

 Ready?
 Let’s start.

-The 8 Most Common Mistakes That Push Guys Away
+8 Huge Mistakes Women Make That Push Men Away

 1. Overanalyzing Everything He Says And Does

 When you don’t know how a guy feels about you, and you’re really interested in him, there’s a temptation to try to find ‘clues’ or ‘hints’ in everything he says and does.